hsa-online/ExtremeLibrary/README.md

 elstrDestroy(pStr);
 ```

-Also If dynamic string is created using any elstrCreateXX routine except the
+Also if dynamic string is created using any elstrCreateXX routine except the
 elstrCreateFixed() it becomes "variable size" dynamic string.
 This means that
 the buffer size is allocated "when necessary" and may grow.

-Fixed strings use buffers preallocated externally and are unable to grow.
+Fixed strings can be created with elstrCreateFixed().
+They use buffers preallocated
-These strings are extremely helpful when data locality is important so they
+externally so they can't grow.
+These strings are extremely helpful when data locality
-may work much faster in some circumstances.
+is important.
+They may work much faster than their "variable size" counterparts in
+some circumstances.

 ## Changelog ##